Send your enquiry.

 What happens if I withhold my rent?

-Can the landlord recover the outstanding rent?
+Can the housing association or council recover the outstanding rent?

 Reasonable deductions can be taken from your deposit, including unpaid rent, even if you have been living with a housing disrepair.